BradyLiles/BradyLiles.github.io/_posts/2015-06-08-Open-Discussion-Test.markdown

 layout: post
 title:  "Open Discussion on Jekyll!"
 date:   2015-06-08 12:00:00
-tags: test comments, discussion
+tags: test comments, discussion, disqus
-categories: testing
+categories: testing,
 comments: true
 ---
 We can now have a great conversation on a static site using <a href="https://disqus.com/">Disqus!</a>